Deadlines & Policies

 WITHDRAWALS due to SUSPENSION or DISMISSAL

-Students who are suspended or dismissed due to violations of students conduct will not retain SNC Grant or SNC Scholarship monies.
-Therefore, SNC Grant/Scholarships will not be utilized in calculations to determine refunds.
+Students who are suspended or dismissed due to violations of students conduct will not retain SNU Grant or SNU Scholarship monies.
+Therefore, SNU Grant/Scholarships will not be utilized in calculations to determine refunds.

 Return of Unearned Title IV Funds